addy-dclxvi/xfwm4-theme-collections/README.md

 ## Note
 Some of these themes **have no resize handle**, for aesthetic reason.
 Use *Alt + Right Click* to resize.
+And if You want the titlebar text back, edit the the *themerc* inside particular folder.
+Then change *active_text_color* colour variable to any colour You like.

 ## License
 Of course, GPL.
 Feel free to modify and share these themes.